Project-Sloth/ps-fuel/README.md

 ![explorer_rKiz0tBzmo](https://user-images.githubusercontent.com/91661118/169417369-59282006-7284-477d-853f-c29b108baa5d.gif)

 ### Step 2:
-Open your entire resources folder with Visual Studio Code (or whichever program you use) and replace all exsiting exports titled "LegacyFuel" with "ps-fuel" instead.
+Open your entire resources folder with Visual Studio Code (or whichever program you use) and replace all exsiting exports titled "ps-fuel" with "ps-fuel" instead.

 **If you have the previous resource "lj-fuel" do the same thing and replace that with "ps-fuel" or just get this newer version to avoid any conflictions or confusion.**

 ![explorer_vpSwery89h](https://user-images.githubusercontent.com/91661118/169423238-99659010-718d-4d95-a73e-8aa2b232ebb4.gif)

 ### Step 3:
 First copy the snippet below and then navigate to your **qb-smallresources/client/ignore.lua**

 ```lua